janakiramvit/publicity/README.md

 ### After deploy
 - Console would read Deployment 'Success' and you can browse the app by running 'gcloud app browse'

+### P.S:
+- This definitely works.
+But I am sure this code can be optimized a bit more.